k3ssen/SymfonyVuetified/README.md

     {{ vue_data('someObject', someObject) }}
     {{ vue_data('anotherObject', anotherObject) }}
     <div v-if="someObject && anotherObject">
-        This tekst is only shown if both objects have a value.
+        This text is only shown if both objects have a value.
     </div>
 {% endblock %}
 ```